meltham44/meltham44.github.io/_posts/2024-09-20-pxe-server.md

 sudo nano /var/lib/pxeboot/syslinux.cfg/default
 ```

-In this file, the below config can be pasted which will work with the Debian installer that was just setup.
-Make sure to remove the comments (#) as the config doesn't work with them in:
+In this file, the below config can be pasted which will work with the Debian installer that was just setup:

 ```
 UI menu.c32